adamsilver/adamsilver.io-jekyll/_drafts/2024-01-01-outside-in-development-pleases-people-too.md

 categories: UXDD
 ---

-As a front-end developer, in some respects I fit nicely in-between UX and the backend developers, though in reality, the full picture is more complex.
-I tend to work very closely with UX in order to inform them about the web as a platform and to use both its constraints and its powers to the users advantage.
-But I also work very closely with backend developers, designing and implementing the technical contracts between our disciplines and automation engineers writing acceptance tests and making them go green.
+As a front-end developer I tend to work very closely with UX in order to inform them about the web as a platform *and* to use both its constraints and its powers to the users advantage.
+But I also work very closely with Backend Developers, designing and implementing the technical contracts between our disciplines.
+I also work with Automation Engineers writing acceptance tests and making them pass.

 But why am I telling you all of this?
 I am telling you all of this because I want to talk about Outside-in Development in terms of *people* as well as code.
 Members of the dev team have different responsibilitis but ultimately we all work towards one thing: **Pleasing the user**